-If you lose your phone or otherwise can't get codes via text, voice call, or Google Authenticator, you can use backup codes to sign in.
-If you don't have your security key, you can also use these codes to sign in.
+If you lose your phone or otherwise can't get codes by text, call, or Google Authenticator, you can use backup codes to sign in to your Google Account.

-- After you use a backup code to sign in, it becomes inactive.
+- Once you use a backup code to sign in, that code becomes inactive.

-- You can generate a new set of 10 codes whenever you want.
-After creating a new set, the old set automatically becomes inactive.
+- You can get a new set of 10 backup codes whenever you want.
+When you create a new set of codes, the old set automatically becomes inactive.

 Create & view a set of backup codes

 - Go to your Google Account.

 - On the left navigation panel, click Security.

 - Under "Signing in to Google," click 2-Step Verification.
 You might need to sign in.

 - Get backup codes: To add backup codes, click Get backup codes.

 - Create a new set of backup codes and inactivate old ones: To create new codes, click Refresh .